Disjoinable Lagrangian tori and semisimple symplectic cohomology: Introduction

 \subsection{Contents}

 The structure of this paper is as follows.
 In Section \ref{section:structure} we collect some basic algebraic preliminaries which are needed in the proof of Theorem \ref{theorem:main}.
 Both of the closed and the open string invariants can be generalized to the setting of stable symplectic fillings, at least when their completions are monotone, so do the open-closed string maps relating these two flavors of Floer theory.
-These generalizations are mainly based on the relevant maximum principles, which can be extended to the current set up without much effort.
+These generalizations are mainly based on the relevant maximum principles, which can be extended to the current set up with the help of a convenient class of tame almost complex structures.
 Theorem \ref{theorem:main} will be proved in Section \ref{section:pf-main}.
 The proof is a combination of an argument outlined in $\cite{ps}$ and a modification of the proof of the non-vanishing of $\mathit{OC}^0$ appeared in $\cite{rs}$.